gorogoro-uk/NLP-project/README.md

 # NLP-project

-Text Prediction Project based on Sherlock Holmes texts
+Text Prediction Project in the style of Sherlock Holmes